 Michael J. Drury has been an Executive Vice President of the Company since our founding in August 1997 and a Director since September 1997.
 He served as our Secretary from March 2000 to July 2004.
 From 1988 to 1997, Mr. Drury was Senior Vice President, Chief Financial Officer, and a Director of Continental Waste Industries, Inc. He has a degree in accounting and is experienced in acquisition development, investor relations, operations, and debt management.

 Arnold S. Graber has been an Executive Vice President and the General Counsel of the Company since May 2004 and the Secretary since July 2004.
-From 2002 until April 2004 he practiced law with the firm of Otterbourg, Steindler, Houston & Rosen, P.C. in New York, New York.
-From 1998 to 2001 he served as general counsel of TSR Wireless LLC, a privately held paging carrier and telecommunications retailer based in Fort Lee, New Jersey.
-From 1988 to 1998, Mr. Graber was a member of the Law Department of The First National Bank of Chicago.
-Prior to that time he was in private practice.
-He is a member of the bars of the states of Illinois, New Jersey, and New York.
+From 2002 until April 2004 he practiced with a law firm in New York, New York, where he focused on transactional matters and corporate finance.
+From 1998 to 2001 he served as general counsel of a privately held national paging carrier and telecommunications retailer.
+Prior to that time he practiced in Chicago.
+He has nearly thirty years' experience as a commercial and transactional generalist.
+He is a member of the bars of the States of Illinois, New Jersey, and New York.

 Kevin Whalen was appointed Senior Vice President & Chief Financial Officer in June, 2012.
 Kevin joined the Company in July 2004 as Corporate Controller.
 From 2000 until that time he served as Finance Manager of Ivoice, Inc. in Matawan, New Jersey.
 From 1996 to 2000 Mr. Whalen served as Corporate Controller for Willcox & Gibbs in Carteret, New Jersey.
 His responsibilities at Metalico include financial statement preparation and SEC reporting.
 Mr. Whalen is a Certified Public Accountant.